DaveO-Home/embedded-acceptance-tests-ng/README.md

-# Embedded Angular11 Acceptance Testing with Karma and Jasmine
+# Embedded Angular12 Acceptance Testing with Karma and Jasmine

 The basic idea is to build a production application ensuring consistent and stable code using JavaScript, CSS and bootstrap linting and automated unit and e2e testing.
 This will be in part, assisted by the development tools, detailed in the [Development Overview](#development) and bundle sections.

-__Latest;__ Upgraded to Angular11 and the latest for all but a few dependencies.
-Execute `npm outdated` to view.
-The following modules were not upgraded because of various issues;

-> 1. `core-js` because of failure with the `stealjs` bundler.
-> 1. `autoprefixer`, `postcss-import` and `postcss-url` because of issues with both `parcel 2` and `rollup` bundlers.
-> 1. `karma/Jasmine` testing issues with `Webpack/Angular11`.
-All tests with other bundlers passed.

 [Production Build](#production-build)